veo-labs/openveo-core/docs/prerequisites.md

-OpenVeo requires and is tested on :
+OpenVeo requires and is tested on:

 - [Node.js](https://nodejs.org/en/) (**&gt;7.4.0**) - The server side of OpenVeo is written in Node.js
 - [Npm](https://www.npmjs.com/) (**&gt;=4.0.5**) - Npm will help you install all OpenVeo server dependencies